We are very pleased to say that The Lovell Quinta Arboretum has now re-opened.

-Please be aware, if you are travelling to the Arboretum, there are no facilities on site, parking is limited and the Swettenham Arms is currently closed.
+1. Please be aware, if you are travelling to the Arboretum, there are no facilities on site.
+So prepare for your visit accordingly.

 This wonderful arboretum in Swettenham was the brainchild of Sir Bernard Lovell, created by him in the mid 1950's after he purchased the property in 1948.
 In 1996 it passed into the hands of the Cheshire Wildlife Trust .
 In late 2003 they transferred it to Tatton Garden Society who now own the Arboretum.Sir Bernard is best known for his telescope at Jodrell Bank and his work with radar.
 He was very enthusiastic about plants, especially trees and shrubs, and collected examples from far and wide.
 Shortly after 1994, and by a chance visit, Rhoderic Taylor took over the curatorship and has been there to the present day.
 The Arboretum is home to a colourful range of plants including snowdrops, crocus and daffodils in the Spring.
 Trees and shrubs add their seasonal attractions from early flowers to berries and autumn colour.
 To help visitors most of the plants labelled.
 We are currently mowing the grass at three different heights to encourage wildlife and increase biodiversity.
 A recent survey indicated use of the Arboretum by 17 different bird species which shows the benefit of different management techniques.